-There can be a number of reasons why your MacBook keeps rebooting.
+There can be many reasons why your MacBook keeps rebooting.

 When your MacBook keeps restarting, this is what happens:

 So, by now, you have an idea of why your MacBook keeps restarting, but how do you fix it?
+Here, We summarize the hardware-related issue and software-related issue and corresponding solutions.
 Take a systematic approach to troubleshooting, starting with the hardware.
-As you test the potential suspects, you can cross it off your list and move on to the next possibility.
+As you test the potential suspects, you can cross them off your list and move on to the next possibility.

 2. Disconnect all devices including printers (excluding the display, mouse, and keyboard).